 How to Harvest Vegetables

 - Pick early in the day when it’s cool.

-Tip: When picking root vegetables, water the soil first so the roots will be loosened and easy to pull.
+- When picking root vegetables, water the soil first so the roots will be loosened and easy to pull.

 To get the most from your plants, you need to know the best time to pick and the best tools to use.
-Here are some tips to ensure that you enjoy your homegrown produce at its finest.
+Here are more tips to ensure that you enjoy your homegrown produce at its finest.

 Corn is ready to eat when the silks have begun to turn brown on the end of the cob.
 If you are still uncertain, pull back a husk, check to see that the kernels have filled out, and break open a kernel.
 If it’s milky, it’s ready.
 For sweeter corn, pick in the morning.
 Twist the cob as you pull it down to break it from the stalk.

 Okra grows fast in hot weather.
 Pick every other day, choosing pods between 2 and 4 inches long.
-Use small snips, and wear long sleeves and gardening gloves to protect your arms and hands from leaf hairs.
+Use small snips, and wear long sleeves and gardening gloves to protect your arms and hands from the scratchy leaf hairs.
 Discard long pods that have grown too tough to eat.